Rincon Center: Rincon Annex

-Southern Pacific (SP) originally purchased the land where the original Rincon Annex was completed, next to its headquarters for the extension of its rail line to downtown San Francisco, but the western terminus of the San Francisco–Oakland Bay Bridge interfered with the proposed site and the increasing popularity of the automobile also reduced demand for SP's Peninsula Commute service.
+Southern Pacific (SP) originally purchased the land where the original Rincon Annex was completed, next to its headquarters for the extension of its rail line to downtown San Francisco, but the western terminus of the San Francisco–Oakland Bay Bridge interfered with the proposed site and the increasing usage of the automobile also reduced demand for SP's Peninsula Commute service.
 The original Rincon Annex was designed by Gilbert Stanley Underwood in the Streamline Moderne style.
 Groundbreaking on the site occurred on June 1, 1939, the building was completed by October 15, 1940, and the facility opened on October 26.
 The exterior is decorated with stone relief friezes of dolphins above the doorways and windows.

 The original Rincon Annex building has a footprint of 330 by 266 ft, with three floors and a half basement.
 The first floor interior has ceilings that are 25 ft high; the large L-shaped lobby is 208 ft long (for the portion parallel to Mission) and 34 ft long (parallel to Spear).
 The third floor was used for employee lounge areas, dressing rooms, and offices.
 At its peak, there were 1,000 to 1,500 Postal Service employees working simultaneously in the building; air conditioning was installed in 1958 to reduce interior temperatures.

 The first expansion of Rincon Annex occurred between 1959 and 1960 on the southeast side of the block to handle mail intake and distribution; automated mail sorting machinery was installed in 1963, 1966, and 1966–78.
 The United States Postal Service (USPS) was spun off as a government corporation in 1972 and because it was less efficient to sort mail in a multilevel facility, the USPS began negotiations to move the mail sorting facility from Rincon Annex to India Basin Park in 1976; the move was completed by 1979.
 The Rincon Annex building was listed on the National Register of Historic Places the same year.